Federated Robustness Propagation: Sharing Robustness in Heterogeneous Federated Learning: Introduction

-Motivated by the question above, we formulate a novel problem setting called Federated Robustness Propagation (FRP), as depicted in \cref{fig:prop_rob}.
+Motivated by the question above, we formulate a \emph{novel learning problem} called Federated Robustness Propagation (FRP).
 We consider a rather common non-iid FL setting that involves budget-sufficient users (AT users) that conduct adversarial training, and budget-limited ones (ST users) that can only afford standard training.
-The goal of FRP is to propagate the adversarial robustness from AT users to ST users.
-Note that sharing adversarial data is prohibited for mitigating the overhead of adversarial-data generation, due to the privacy consideration of the FL framework.
+The goal of FRP is to propagate the adversarial robustness from AT users to ST users, especially when they have different data distributions.
 In \cref{fig:highlight}, we show that independent AT by users without FL (\texttt{local AT}) will not yield a robust model since each user has scarce training data.
-Directly extending an existing FL algorithm \emph{FedAvg} \cite{mcmahan2017communicationefficient} or a heterogeneity-mitigated one \emph{FedBN} \cite{li2020fedbn} with AT treatments, named as FATAvg and FATBN, give very limited capability of propagating robustness.
-The limitation may arise from the following two reasons: \textbf{1)}~Heterogeneity of users results in distinct noise behavior in different users, degrading the transferability of model robustness. \textbf{2)}~Structural differences between clean and adversarial samples may further impede robustness propagation~\cite{xie2019intriguing}.
-To address the aforementioned challenges, we propose a novel method Federated Robust Batch-Normalization (FedRBN) to facilitate propagation of adversarial robustness among FL users. \textbf{1)} We design a surprisingly simple linear method that transmits the robustness by copying batch-normalization (BN) statistics, inspired by the strong connection between model robustness and statistic parameters in the BN layer~\cite{schneider2020improving}; \textbf{2)} To efficiently propagate robustness among non-iid users, we weight and average multiple AT users' statistics as BN for every ST user; \textbf{3)} Facing the structural difference between the clean and adversarial data, we train two separate BNs for each data type, which are adaptively chosen at the inference stage.
-Our method is communication-efficient as it only incurs an one-time additional communication after training.
-We conduct extensive experiments demonstrating the feasibility and effectiveness of the proposed method.
-In \cref{fig:highlight}, we highlight some experimental results from \cref{sec:exp}.
-When only $20\%$ of non-iid users used AT during learning, the proposed FedRBN yields robustness, competitive with the best all-AT-user baseline (FATBN) by only a$2\%$ drop (out of $59\%$) on robust accuracy.
-Note that even if our method with $100\%$ AT users increase the upper bound of robustness, such a bound is usually not attainable because of the presence of resource-limited users that cannot afford AT during learning.
+Directly extending an existing FL algorithm, e.g., \emph{FedAvg} \citep{mcmahan2017communicationefficient} or a heterogeneity-mitigated one \emph{FedBN} \citep{li2020fedbn} with AT treatments, dubbed FATAvg and FATBN, give very limited capability of robustness.